xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>Don't be afraid to say something in meetings, reviews etc.</i>
 <p style = "line-height: 1.5;">
 This may sound like a normal thing to you.
-But have you never had the feeling that you wanted to say something, but you don't because you are afraid that it's wrong?
+But have you never had the feeling that you wanted to say something, but you don't because you are afraid that you say something wrong?
 Next time... go for it!
 The worst thing that can happen to you is that you are wrong.
 <br></br></p>

 #####<i>Document your code!</i>